Are you experiencing any of these symptoms?

 - Pain in the lower abdomen or pelvis and/or lower back, mainly during menstrual periods

-- Very painful menstrual cramps; pain may get worse over time
+- Very painful menstrual cramps that worsens over time

 - Chronic pain in the lower back and pelvis